Why is this medication prescribed?

 - tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take while using heparin.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

-- the following nonprescription products may interact with heparin: aspirin and nonsteroidal anti-inflammatory drugs (NSAIDS) such as ibuprofen (Advil, Motrin, others) and naproxen (Aleve); nicotine; allergy medications (diphenhydramine, loratadine, fexofenadine, chlorpheniramine or cetirizine).
+- the following nonprescription products may interact with heparin: aspirin and nonsteroidal anti-inflammatory drugs (NSAIDS) such as ibuprofen or naproxen; nicotine; allergy medications (diphenhydramine, loratadine, fexofenadine, chlorpheniramine or cetirizine).
 Be sure to let your doctor and pharmacist know that you are taking these medications before you start using heparin.
 Do not start any of these medications while using heparin without discussing with your healthcare provider.

-- tell your doctor if you have a low level of platelets (type of blood cells needed for normal clotting) in your blood and if you have heavy bleeding that cannot be stopped anywhere in your body.
+- tell your doctor if you have a low level of platelets (type of blood cells needed for normal clotting) in your blood and if you have heavy bleeding that cannot be stopped.
 Your doctor may tell you not to use heparin.

-- tell your doctor if you are currently experiencing your menstrual period; if you have a fever or an infection; and if you have recently had a spinal tap (removal of a small amount of the fluid that bathes the spinal cord to test for infection or other problems), spinal anesthesia (administration of pain medication in the area around the spine), surgery, especially involving the brain, spinal cord or eye, or a heart attack.
+- tell your doctor if you are currently experiencing your menstrual period; if you have a fever or an infection; and if you have recently had a spinal tap (removal of a small amount of the fluid that bathes the spinal cord), spinal anesthesia (administration of pain medication in the area around the spine), surgery, especially involving the brain, spinal cord or eye, or a heart attack.
 Also tell your doctor if you have or have ever had a bleeding disorder such as hemophilia (condition in which the blood does not clot normally), antithrombin III deficiency (condition that causes blood clots to form), blood clots in the legs, lungs, or anywhere in the body, unusual bruising or purple spots under the skin, cancer, ulcers in the stomach or intestine, a tube that drains the stomach or intestine, high blood pressure, or liver disease.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
 If you become pregnant while using heparin, call your doctor.